flomotlik/blog/_posts/2012-10-02-Switching-to-Amazon-EC2.markdown

 Hetzner Infrastructure, but improved it drastically when we switched to Amazon.
 It makes changing our backend incredibly easy and gives us extreme power and control in innovating our service.
-We simply love it and couldn't imagine working without it any more.
+We simply love it and couldn't imagine working without it anymore.

 And not to forget having this automated system makes it much safer and less error prone.
 It is really hard now to accidentally introduce errors